jillix/worky/README.md

 This creates the `Worky` global.

 ## Usage
-To understand this you must know what [web workers are](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+To understand this, you must know what [web workers are](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ### Main thread (`window`)